Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Characteristics

 The biggest differences between sea turtles and land turtles are in their physical appearance.
 Where sea turtles have flippers, land turtles have legs with feet and claws.
 Land turtles may venture into the water at times but find it very difficult to swim in most cases.
-Land turtles have hard shells that they can retract into, then close, protecting them from predators.
+Land turtles have hard shells that they can retract into, and then close, protecting them from predators.
 While sea turtles cannot retract into their shells for protection, their massive shell size deters predators from attacking.

 Distribution